Surface Conditioning Discs: Common Problems and How to Fix Them

 The following are the troubleshooting tips to prevent excessive vibrations:

-Tighten the Backing Pad: Make sure to attach the backing pad tightly to the grinder to reduce vibrations.
+- Tighten the Backing Pad: To minimize vibrations, make sure the backing pad is securely fastened to the grinder.

 5. DISC NOT CUTTING EFFECTIVELY